adri-standard/adri/docs/components.md

 - Visualizes scores and metrics with charts
 - Provides detailed issue listings with recommendations
 - Supports tracking progress over time

+## Purpose & Test Coverage

+**Why this file exists**: Provides detailed documentation of ADRI's core components, their responsibilities, and how they interact within the system architecture.

+**Key responsibilities**:
+- Document core system components and their functions
+- Explain the five assessment dimensions in detail
+- Describe assessment orchestration and reporting
+- Map components to their specific roles
+- Guide understanding of the component architecture

+**Test coverage**: This document's descriptions and component behaviors should be verified by tests documented in [components_test_coverage.md](./test_coverage/components_test_coverage.md)